Making Event Study Plots Honest: A Functional Data Approach to Causal Inference: Introduction

-Methods for honest and credible causal inference with DiD have seen rapid development in recent years. \citet{rambachan_roth_2023} propose a strategy for robust inference and sensitivity analysis under violations of parallel trends. \cite{dette_schumann_2020} contribute an equivalence testing approach that allows replacing the parallel trends assumption by a common range assumption. \cite{freyaldenhoven_hansen_shapiro_2019} propose a two-stage least squares estimator for the case in which the endogeneity leads to violations of the parallel trends assumption. \cite{abadie_2005} presents a family of semiparametric estimators, considering the case in which the differences in observed covariates create non-parallel outcome dynamics between treated and control groups. \cite{chan_kwok_2022} use a control function approach to adjust for violations of the parallel trends assumption. \cite{Ye_Keele_Hasegawa_Small_2023} propose a partial identification approach requiring two control groups that allow for using a bracketing strategy similar to the common range assumption of \cite{dette_schumann_2020}.
-Similar in spirit to our paper is the work of \cite{freyaldenhoven_hansen_perez_shapiro_2021}, who list suggestions to make event study plots more informative and helpful; however, the authors do not provide the corresponding methodological and theoretical foundation.
-By contrast to the existing literature on honest DiD, our approach allows for honest inference under violations of both, the no-anticipation and the parallel trends assumptions---directly using the event study plot.
-Our method is pointwise numerically equivalent to the classical TWFE method, but it provides a powerful theoretical framework for honest inference.
-We allow for additional control variables and for the staggered treatment adoption design, which is a common feature in empirical DiD studies.
-Our method is computationally efficient and can be easily implemented in standard statistical softwares.
+The literature on honest and credible causal inference with DiD have seen rapid development in recent years. \citet{rambachan_roth_2023} propose a strategy for robust inference and sensitivity analysis under violations of parallel trends. \cite{freyaldenhoven_hansen_shapiro_2019} introduce a two-stage least squares estimator for the case in which the endogeneity leads to violations of the parallel trends assumption. \cite{abadie_2005} presents a family of semiparametric estimators, considering the case in which the differences in observed covariates create non-parallel outcome dynamics between treated and control groups. \cite{chan_kwok_2022} use a control function approach to adjust for violations of the parallel trends assumption. \cite{Ye_Keele_Hasegawa_Small_2023} propose a partial identification approach requiring two control groups that allow for using a bracketing strategy. \cite{freyaldenhoven_hansen_perez_shapiro_2021} list suggestions to make event study plots more informative and helpful; however, the authors do not provide the corresponding methodological and theoretical foundation.

+The literature on equivalence testing is still sparse---particularly in econometrics.
+By definition, equivalence testing targets whether a parameter lies \textit{within} a pre-specified region of equivalence, whereas classical null hypothesis significance testing targets whether the parameter lies \textit{outside} the null value \citep{Wellek_2002, Munk_2004}.
+Hence, the equivalence testing is suitable for addressing the limitation of \textit{argument from ignorance} in classical null hypothesis significance testing, and enables a more rigorous assessment of the parallel trends and no-anticipation assumptions. \cite{Dette_Kokot_2021} develop an equivalence testing approach for functional data. \cite{dette_schumann_2020} contribute an equivalence testing approach to test the parallel trends assumption.
+Nevertheless, their testing approach cannot be incorporated into event study plots.
+Our method is similar in spirit to \cite{Fogarty_Small_2014}, who develop a pointwise confidence band for equivalence testing in functional data; however, our infimum-based simultaneous confidence band is substantially tighter, yielding a much more powerful test.